 Treatment for AML is typically divided into two phases: remission induction therapy and postremission therapy.
 Older adults, especially those with other health problems, may receive less-intensive treatment than younger adults.

-The goal of the remission induction phase is to induce a remission, a state in which there is no visible evidence of disease and blood counts are normal.
-Most patients receive a two-drug regimen during this phase including cytarabine and daunorubicin or idarubicin.
+The goal of the remission induction phase is to bring on a remission.
+In this state, there is no visible evidence of cancer and blood counts are normal.
+Most people take two drugs during this phase: cytarabine (Cytosar-U®) and daunorubicin (Cerubidine®) or idarubicin (Idamycin® PFS).

-In the post-remission therapy phase, patients may receive additional treatment to eliminate any remaining leukemia cells.
-Treatment may consist of cytarabine given alone in higher doses.
+In postremission therapy, people are treated to eliminate any remaining leukemia cells.
+This may consist of cytarabine given alone in higher doses.

-In rare cases, AML can spread to the central nervous system, which is the part of the nervous system that consists of the brain and the spinal cord.
-Our doctors are experienced in preventing cancer from spreading to these areas and controlling it when it does.
-We may recommend giving chemotherapy directly into the fluid that bathes the spinal cord and brain in a process known as intrathecal chemotherapy.
-Patients may receive high-dose systemic chemotherapy or cranial irradiation (radiation therapy to the head) to prevent the spread of disease to the central nervous system.
+In rare instances, AML can spread to the brain or other parts of the nervous system.
+MSK’s doctors are experienced in preventing cancer from spreading to these areas and controlling it when it does.
+We may recommend giving chemotherapy directly into the fluid that surrounds the spinal cord and brain.
+This process is called intrathecal chemotherapy.
+People with AML may receive high-dose chemotherapy through an IV or radiation therapy to the head (called cranial irradiation) to prevent the disease from spreading to the central nervous system.

 You may have the opportunity to participate in a clinical trial.
-These studies investigate new approaches to treat ALL — approaches that can kill tumor cells directly, inhibit the body’s production of substances that promote their growth, or enhance the immune response against leukemic cells.
-See an up-to-date listing of our clinical trials.
+These studies investigate new approaches to killing tumor cells directly, inhibiting the body’s production of substances that promote their growth, or enhancing the immune response against leukemia cells.
+See a listing of our clinical trials for leukemia.

-Our researchers are conducting clinical trials targeting specific genetic mutations or chromosomal abnormalities commonly found in AML.
-These genes include FLT3, IDH1, IDH2, and abnormalities of MLL.
-Such therapies have much fewer side effects as compared with conventional chemotherapy, and they appear to have the potential to induce remissions in patients with relapsed/refractory AML.
-In the future, some of these promising targeted therapies may be combined with chemotherapy to improve upfront therapy.
+MSK researchers are conducting clinical trials targeting specific genetic mutations or chromosomal abnormalities commonly found in AML.
+These genes include FLT3, IDH1, IDH2, and MLL.
+Targeted therapies often have fewer side effects than conventional chemotherapy drugs.
+They may also cause remission in people whose cancer has come back after chemotherapy or has stopped responding to chemotherapy.
+We are looking at combining targeted therapies with regular chemotherapy to improve treatment from the beginning.

 New Chemotherapy Drugs

-Our doctors are continually studying new types of chemotherapy drugs that may be more effective at killing leukemia cells or have enhanced delivery to leukemia cells.
+MSK doctors are studying new chemotherapy drugs that may be better at killing leukemia cells or have more effective delivery to leukemia cells.

-Monoclonal antibodies are genetically engineered proteins designed to target specific sites called antigens located on the surface of tumor cells.
-They can kill a targeted tumor cell by stimulating the normal immune system to destroy it or by blocking key mechanisms needed for the survival of cancer cells.
-Our researchers pioneered this approach for the treatment of AML.
+Monoclonal antibodies are genetically engineered proteins designed to target specific sites called antigens.
+Antigens are located on the surface of tumor cells.
+Monoclonal antibodies stimulate the normal immune system to destroy cancer cells or block key actions that cancer cells need to survive.
+MSK researchers pioneered this approach for the treatment of AML.

-Researchers at Memorial Sloan Kettering are evaluating the effectiveness of vaccines made from protein pieces (peptides) found on AML cells that the immune system recognizes as abnormal.
-The studies are designed to see if these vaccines can trigger an immune response in patients with AML and other types of cancer that contain the abnormal protein.
+Researchers at MSK are evaluating vaccines made from protein pieces (peptides) found on AML cells.
+The immune system recognizes these peptides as abnormal.
+The studies will see if the vaccines can trigger an immune response in people with AML and other types of cancer that contain the abnormal protein.